Go on to Part Five

 lighters while cheering wildly after Giant’s set, an indication of their desire

 to have the band return to the stage.
+The

-quite a long pause before the house lights finally came on.
-This seems to indicate the members of GG even
+pause before the house lights finally came on.

-considered a rare opening act second encore, but ultimately decided against it.
+act second encore, but ultimately decided against it.
 Cries for Giant to come out again could even

 be heard partway into Alvin Lee’s set.